jeongsoopang/jeongsoopang.github.io/_posts/2023-11-23-Anti-Drone-FMCW.md

 ## Overview

-The Anti-Drone Project was conducted as part of the AI Capacity Competition by the Korean National Defense and Groom program.
+The Anti-Drone Project was conducted as part of AI Capacity Competition by the Korean National Defense and Groom program.
 The project focused on designing a low-latency, robust machine-learning pipeline for UAV detection and classification using FMCW radar spectrograms, RCS imagery, and auxiliary RF signals.

 ---